IvanMurzak/Unity-Mouse-Parallax/README.md

 ```

 # How to use
-- add needed `Mouse...` component to any GameObject
+- add needed `Mouse...2D` component to any GameObject
 - link Targets to list of targets
 - press 'Play' button in Unity Editor